-A resin produced by a polycondensation reaction of a binary or polycarboxylic acid and a binary or polyhydric alcohol is referred to as a polyester resin, and can be classified into two types of saturated polyesters and unsaturated polyesters.
+The resin produced by polycondensation reaction of binary or polycarboxylic acid and binary or polyhydric alcohol is called polyester resin, which can be divided into two categories: saturated polyester and unsaturated polyester.

-It can be seen that the unsaturated polyester resin is a thermosetting resin, and the reaction process for forming a bulk structure is: the first step is to form a linear molecule by a polycondensation reaction of a dibasic acid and a glycol; and the second step is in the curing process.
-The bulk structure is obtained by a free radical copolymerization reaction between the double bonds of the resin and the crosslinking agent.
-This different reaction stage is achieved by different functional groups and different reaction mechanisms, and is characterized by the synthesis and solidification of unsaturated polyester resins.
+It can be seen that the unsaturated polyester resin is a thermosetting resin, and the reaction process of forming a body structure is: di one step generates a linear molecule through the polycondensation reaction of a dibasic acid and a diol; The free radical copolymerization reaction between the double bond of the resin and the crosslinking agent results in a bulk structure.
+This different reaction stage is achieved by different functional groups and different reaction mechanisms, which is the characteristic of unsaturated polyester resin synthesis and curing.